facebook/flipper/docs/getting-started.md

 sidebar_label: Getting Started
 ---

-Sonar helps you debug Android and iOS apps running in an emulator/simulator or connected physical development devices.
-Sonar consists of two parts:
+Flipper helps you debug Android and iOS apps running in an emulator/simulator or connected physical development devices.
+Flipper consists of two parts:

 * The desktop app for macOS
 * The native mobile SDKs for Android and iOS

-To use Sonar, you need to add the mobile SDK to your app.
+To use Flipper, you need to add the mobile SDK to your app.

 ## Setup

 ### Desktop app

-The desktop part of Sonar doesn't need any particular setup.
+The desktop part of Flipper doesn't need any particular setup.
 Simply [download the latest build](https://www.facebook.com/sonar/public/mac) of our app and launch it.
 The desktop app is available for macOS and requires a working installation of the Android/iOS development tools on your system.

-Once you start Sonar and launch an emulator/simulator or connect a device, you will already be able to see the device logs in Sonar.
+Once you start Flipper and launch an emulator/simulator or connect a device, you will already be able to see the device logs in Flipper.
 To see app specific data, you need to integrate our native SDKs with your app.

 ![Logs plugin](/docs/assets/initial.png)